jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 182A Miscarriage defined
-For the purposes of sections 183 to 187 of this Act the term miscarriage means— (a) The destruction or death of an embryo or fetus after implantation; or (b) The premature expulsion or removal of an embryo or fetus after implantation, otherwise than for the purpose of inducing the birth of a fetus believed to be viable or removing a fetus that has died.
+For the purposes of sections 183 to 187 of this Act the term miscarriage means— (a) the destruction or death of an embryo or fetus after implantation; or (b) the premature expulsion or removal of an embryo or fetus after implantation, otherwise than for the purpose of inducing the birth of a fetus believed to be viable or removing a fetus that has died.

 ### 183 Procuring abortion by any means
 (1) Every one is liable to imprisonment for a term not exceeding 14 years who, with intent to procure the miscarriage of any woman or girl, whether she is pregnant or not,—
-  (a) Unlawfully administers to or causes to be taken by her any poison or any drug or any noxious thing; or (b) Unlawfully uses on her any instrument; or
+  (a) unlawfully administers to or causes to be taken by her any poison or any drug or any noxious thing; or (b) unlawfully uses on her any instrument; or
-  (c) Unlawfully uses on her any means other than any means referred to in paragraph (a) or paragraph (b) of this subsection.
+  (c) unlawfully uses on her any means other than any means referred to in paragraph (a) or paragraph (b) of this subsection.
 (2) The woman or girl shall not be charged as a party to an offence against this section.

 ### 184 Procuring abortion by other means